 Although you can set up Google Sheets for time management, it isn’t developed for that specific feature.
 Over time, you might discover it lacks functionalities or shortcuts, leading to errors and eventually more work.

 Ready to start the day?
 Hit the timer.
 Pause if you’re grabbing a cappuccino and continue after your break.
-The pre-populated time cards make it a simple task to log hours.
-If a job is taking longer than expected, you can easily update the amount of hours you spent on that task.
+Alternatively, you can enter your hours after you work.
+That way, if a job is taking longer than expected, you can easily update the amount of hours you spent on that task.

 Other key features

-Budget & Expenses: Budgeting is the beating heart of your project - and Rodeo.
+Budget & Expenses: Budgeting is the beating heart of your project – and Rodeo Drive.
 The feature is developed to make and maintain your project financially healthy.
 By starting with the budget, you can plan the required activities and allocate resources while keeping an eye on the profit margin.

-Task management & planning: Manage the team’s capacity to get the best results and hit the deadline.
-With Rodeo, you can assign tasks based on availability and skills to optimize performance and output.
-Break your project into tasks, including descriptions, files, status, and milestones.
+Task management & planning: Manage your team’s capacity to get the best results and hit your deadlines.
+With Rodeo Drive, you can assign tasks based on availability to optimize performance and output.
+Break your project into tasks and assign them with our timeline view planner.

 An efficient template for Google Sheets will suffice if you need to keep things super simple or when you work in a small team.
 Trying it out won’t hurt as the feature is free and the learning curve is not steep at all.

 However, time tracking might be challenging to manage over time, and manual entries are prone to errors.
 Besides, you have to manually check the entries and hold people accountable.

 When you work on a project from start to finish, you want to avoid the risk of disorganization and clutter.

 A software tool can help make time tracking scalable and not a chore.
 Digital agency JaxX made their projects 30% more profitable by efficiently tracking their time with Rodeo.